FatmaGuidara/Software-Testing/README.md

 # Software Testing

-We will be performing four levels of tests :
+We will be performing threelevels of tests :

 1. Unit Tests
 2. Integration Tests